UPDATED: 14/05/20 16:50hrs

 More broadly, any energy customer in financial distress will also be supported by their supplier, which could include debt repayments and bill payments being reassessed, reduced or paused where necessary, while disconnection of credit meters will be completely suspended.

-We will be monitoring the situation and will review it again in three weeks.
+We will monitor the situation and will review our operations in line with government advice.

-We will contact any customers who are currently in the middle of the lettings process with us.
-If you have any questions about your application or have any urgent concerns regarding your current housing situations, please call us on 0800 131 3348 (0300 123 3511 from a mobile).
+We are contacting any customers who are currently in the middle of the lettings process with us.
+If you have any questions about your application or have any urgent concerns regarding your current housing situation, please email firstname.lastname@example.org.

 The current isolation measures that have been put in place by the Government are likely to mean that you will be spending a lot of time at home and this may mean a pressured situation could get worse.